 - uphold people’s dignity, treat them with kindness, respect and compassion, deliver treatment care or assistance without undue delay, or deliver the fundamentals of care (including hydration, nutrition, bladder and bowel care and ensuring people receiving care are kept in clean and hygienic conditions).

-- make sure the physical, social and psychological needs of patients are responded to.
+- make sure the physical, social and psychological needs of people receiving care are responded to.

 - respect people’s right to privacy and confidentiality.